bitlap/smt/README_EN.md

 - `@apply`
 - `@constructor`

+## Known Issues

+- Currying is not supported.
+- Generic is not supported.
+- When `@constructor` and `@toString` are used together, the former must be put last.
+- IDE support is not very good, a red prompt will appear, but the compilation is OK.

 ## @toString

 The `@toString` used to generate `toString` for Scala classes or a `toString` with parameter names for the case classes.